Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Extra antioxidants should be added to the diet for many reasons including stress, sickness, trauma, injury, inflammation, exposure to excessive heat (and cold), when smoking, and when drinking excessive alcohol.
 Also add extra antioxidants to the diet when taking prescription drugs, over the counter drugs like Tylenol, and during periods of strenuous exercise.

 Iron and copper (beneficial in small amounts) increase free radical production when taken in large amounts.
+Too much iron (iron overload) can even lead to death!
 Herbs such as garlic, rosemary, and ginseng are all rich in antioxidants.
 Also look for antioxidant rich nutritional supplements containing white pine bark extract and grape seed extract.

 Germanium is an antioxidant mineral that helps fight cancer, helps detoxify the body, builds the immunity, increases cell oxygen uptake, and blocks free radical damage.
 Extra germanium is useful when treating the flu, bacterial infections, and fungus.
 Germanium has also been shown to help with osteoporosis, arthritis, heart disease, abnormal blood pressure, leukemia, HIV, and respiratory conditions.